Rixcy/rixcy/README.md

 ### Hi there, I'm Rick Booth.
-You can find me on twitter [here](https://twitter.com/rixcydev) or LinkedIn [here](https://www.linkedin.com/in/rick-booth-480677119/).  👋
+You can find me on twitter [here](https://twitter.com/rixcydev) 👋
-- 🌱 I’m currently learning about full stack JavaScript development using TypeScript, GraphQL and Prisma.
+- 🌱 I’m currently working as a full stack developer for [Progression](https://progressionapp.com) helping build out and integrate a design system using React/TypeScript.
-- 🔭 I’m currently working on a community platform using Blitz and TailwindCSS.

 #### Tools and Technologies